Tokyo Area Travel Guide|Kawagoe Little Edo & Atami Fireworks Festival 5-Day Itinerary

 There are many cute babies at the entrance, featuring the sweet potato series exclusive to Kawagoe.

-Although there is still full-day capacity control, the crowd is less than when it first opened.
-We arrived on site and scanned the QR code to book the next available slot at 13:40 (there were still seats).
-If you’re worried about missing out, you can book online in advance.
+Although there is still full-day capacity control, the crowd is not as large as when it first opened.
+We arrived on-site and scanned the QR code to book the next time slot at 13:40 (there were still available spots); if you want to avoid missing out, you can book online in advance.

-Note: One phone number equals one account, which means one person.
-You can only make one reservation per day and per time slot.
+Please note: One phone number corresponds to one account, which corresponds to one person.
+You can only make one reservation per day, per time slot.

-13:40 Arrive at the store entrance on time to line up for entry
+13:40 Arrive at the store entrance on time to queue for entry

-The stock of products is ample, with some items limited to a maximum purchase quantity per person.
-You can also pay extra to play the capsule toy machine.
+The stock of products is abundant, with some items limited to a maximum purchase quantity per person.
+You can pay extra to play the capsule toy machine.

 Sweet Potato Bunny has floppy ears and is super cute!